 12. What are the requirements for setting up a CNC milling machine?

-The CNC milling machine requires a suitable power connection in accordance with the main spindle drive and the equipment of the system.
+The CNC mill requires a suitable power connection in accordance with the main spindle drive and the equipment of the system.
 If required, both dry and oil-free compressed air as well as a connection for vacuum pump, exhaust system, etc. are required.